Insolvency Practitioner Licence Criteria

 If the applicant passed the JIE more than ten years before his/her application, he/she may be required to re-sit it unless he/she can show that in the intervening period he/she has maintained his/her knowledge and understanding of personal insolvency law, procedures and practice at a level and to the extent required by the JIEB.

-The Membership & Authorisation Committee may at its discretion consider whether and to what extent Advisory Work [see Definition at IPA Membership Criteria Appendix I] at an equivalent level may be taken into account in its assessment of the adequacy of the applicant’s overall experience; and it may at its discretion accept engagement in insolvency administration of less than 100 hours in any of the three years before applying.
+The Regulation and Conduct Committee may at its discretion consider whether and to what extent advisory work experience and/or regulatory work experience [see definitions at IPA Membership Criteria Appendix I] at an equivalent level may be taken into account in its assessment of the adequacy of the applicant’s overall experience; and it may at its discretion accept engagement in insolvency administration of less than 100 hours in any of the three years before applying.

 The applicant should set out in his/her application information about the insolvency work which he/she has undertaken in the three years immediately before applying which should be certified by the insolvency practitioner(s) for whom he/she has worked.